-On June 16, AHMC® was honored to hold a luncheon for a very special guest, without whom Adopt A Highway® would most likely not have come to exist.
+On June 16, AHMC was honored to hold a luncheon for a very special guest, without whom Adopt A Highway® would most likely not have come to exist.

 In 1968, Upon release from active military duty, Larry took a job as an administrative analyst for the city manager of the City of San Diego.
 Four years later he was selected as the finance director for the San Diego Association of Governments (SANDAG).
 Four years later, with the help and guidance of Lee Hubbard and Pete Wilson, Larry was elected to the San Diego City Council.
 In 1980 he was elected to the State Assembly and served four terms.
 In 1988, he was elected to the State Senate where he served until appointed to the Municipal Court bench by Governor George Deukmejian.
 Upon unification of the state's trial courts, Larry was elevated to Superior Court judge where he served until 2003, when he retired.

-We sincerely thank Mr. Stirling for his unyielding support of our efforts over all these years.
+We sincerely thank Mr. Stirling for fathering the Adopt A Highway® concept and for his unyielding support of our efforts over all these years.

 To us, he will always be “King of the Road”.